jameshughes89/cs102/src/site/asn1.rst

     * This will be the only setter we need as the other fields do not typically change all too often for countries

 #.
 Write a ``toString`` method that returns a string containing the country ``name``, ``continent``, ``population``, and ``area``, all seperated by commas and a space
+    * Note that you may see some of the area vales represented in scientific notation --- this is OK
+        * Something like 1.234E8

     ``"Canada, North America, 34207000, 9976140.00"``